Table of Contents

 If authentication is about confirming who someone is, authorization is about defining what they can do: what systems or data they can access, under what conditions, and for how long.

-In insurance, this becomes especially complex.
-Carriers must manage identity and access for not just employees, but also policyholders, brokers, assistants, partner firms, and in some cases, family members acting on someone else’s behalf.
+Carriers must manage identity and access for not just employees, but also policyholders, brokers, assistants, partner firms, and, in some cases, family members acting on someone else’s behalf.
 Without the right access controls, it’s easy to over-provision permissions, expose sensitive data, or create friction that slows down service delivery.

 To avoid these pitfalls, modern CIAM in insurance should rely on access control models like:

 Role-based access control (RBAC) – Grants access based on predefined roles like "policyholder," "agent," or "claims adjuster."
-RBAC is simple to implement but can become rigid as relationships grow more complex.
+RBAC is simple to implement, but can become rigid as relationships grow more complex.

 Attribute-based access control (ABAC) – Builds access rules based on user attributes, such as policy type, geographic region, or license level.
 ABAC allows for finer-grained control in high-variability environments.